Swimming and water sports continued...

 Mosquitoes, flies, fleas,

-and ticks all spread disease, including
+and ticks all spread disease.
+These diseases include malaria, Lyme disease,

 West Nile fever,